 2. Get an appropriate accommodation

-I’ve no problem in staying at cheap hostels when I’m traveling solo or with friends.
+I’ve no problem with staying at cheap hostels when I’m traveling solo or with friends.
 Traveling with my mother was a whole different story.
-She wanted clean sheets, her own bathroom and even breakfast.
+She wanted clean sheets, her own bathroom, and even breakfast.
 There were times I got frustrated… I didn’t even want breakfast!
 But I had to cater to everyone’s needs.
 I mean, it would be easier for me to get used to clean sheets than for my mother to get used to random guys going into her room.
 To choose the perfect accommodation we looked for these things: